 I am not a friend of real-life spiders….especially those gigantic Texas-sized spiders that make me want to take the first plane back to Ohio.
 I do, however, enjoy using the plastic variety of creepy crawly spiders for crafts and activities.
 I shared several spider activity ideas in a past article.
-But now I have even more ideas for your spider theme or Halloween theme.
+But now I have even more ideas for your spider theme or fall Halloween theme.

 Spider Web Craft